cottage makeover: before + after

 Simple white walls and counters, and open shelving in the kitchen keeps this newly renovated cottage light and bright.

-To see more photos of the renovation, grab a copy of our new summer issue.
+To see more photos of the renovation, grab a copy of our summer ’17 issue.